open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 This Aggregator reports on:

-- The arithmetic sum of `Measurements`.
+- The arithmetic sum of `Measurement` values.

 ### Explicit Bucket Histogram Aggregator